Wizkid: 2015–2018: Sounds from the Other Side and the international success with "One Dance"

 On 5 January 2015, Wizkid released the music video for "Ojuelegba", a song that highlights the struggles he endured in the early years of his recording career.
 The song's official remix features vocals from Drake and Skepta; it premiered on OVO Sound Radio in July 2015.
 Wizkid first announced that he was working on a new album during a visit to London in October 2014.
 He revealed "African Bad Gyal" as his collaborative single with Chris Brown and said it would be the lead single from his third studio album.
 In April 2015, both Wizkid and Chris Brown performed "African Bad Gyal" at Brown's concert in Durban, South Africa.
 Wizkid released "Expensive Shit", an Afrobeats song built on light guitars, saxophone lines and acoustic percussion in May 2015; the song was reported as being a likely inclusion on the album.
 In July 2015, Wizkid announced on Twitter that Angélique Kidjo would be featured on the album.
 In September 2015, he said he was dropping his EP and postponing the release of his third studio album.
 He made this announcement on Instagram shortly after the conclusion of 2Face Idibia's Fortified tribute concert.

 On 5 April 2016, Wizkid became Nigeria's first artist to be listed on Billboards Twitter Last 24 hours chart, following his guest feature on Drake's Afrobeats-infused "One Dance" single, which charted at number 21.
 On 12 May 2016, the song reached number-one on the Billboard Hot 100 chart, a position it kept for 10 non-consecutive weeks.
-"One Dance" went on to become an international smash hit, topping the charts in 15 countries, including the United Kingdom, Canada, Australia, France and Germany.
+"One Dance" went on to become an international smash hit, topping charts in 15 countries, including the United Kingdom, Canada, Australia, France and Germany.
 The single became Wizkid's first number-one single as a featured artist in these territories.